priyanshumahey/GAN-Data-Matching/Overview.md

 ## Heatmaps
 The Heatmaps are generated using matplotlib and work based off of the score values.
 The lightest color and darkest colors for the heatmap depend on the minimum and maximum scores respectively.

-## Current Issues
-How to deal with missing values
-The scoring metric
-- Hamming error was mentioned
-The error metric